methemb3/healthcare-risk-propagation/README.md

 # Healthcare Risk Propagation

-A prototype implementation of iterative risk propagation across a patient network using eigenvector methods, inspired by Mario Schlosser's Healthcare Risk Equilibrium Theorem.
+A prototype implementation of iterative risk propagation across a patient network using eigenvector methods.

 ## The Problem
 Traditional healthcare risk models score patients in isolation.
 This